 Although the most natural origin to attribute this name to is of the original bearer's diminutive size, and many genealogists make this error, the name is actually derived from the manor of Liddel, in Cumberland England.

 Early Origins of the Litle family

 Important Dates for the Litle family

 This web page shows only a small excerpt of our Litle research.
-Another 242 words (17 lines of text) are included under the topic Early Litle History in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) are included under the topic Early Litle History in all our PDF Extended History products and printed products wherever possible.

 Litle Spelling Variations

 Before the printing press standardized spelling in the last few hundred years, no general rules existed in the English language.
 Spelling variations in Scottish names from the Middle Ages are common even within a single document.
 Litle has been spelled Little, Littel, Littell and others.

 Early Notables of the Litle family (pre 1700)

 More information is included under the topic Early Litle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Litle family to Ireland

 Some of the Litle family moved to Ireland, but this topic is not covered in this excerpt.

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 For Scottish immigrants, the great expense of travel to North America did not seem such a problem in those unstable times.
 Acres of land awaited them and many got the chance to fight for their freedom in the American War of Independence.
 These Scots and their ancestors went on to play important roles in the forging of the great nations of the United States and Canada.
 Among them:

 Litle Settlers in United States in the 17th Century

 - Arthur Litle, who landed in Maryland in 1679

 Contemporary Notables of the name Litle (post 1700)

 - John D. Litle, American politician, Candidate for U.S. Representative from Michigan, 1980, 1996

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 4) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html